AurelieLevy/TWEB_Labo1/README.md

 ### Extra criteria done
+* [ ] It is possible to test the app locally, with a docker-compose up.

+	TODO!!!!

 * [x] Extra effort has been put in the UI/UX.

 	Our chart is easy to use, and with the legend, easy to understand.
 The colors choosen are in line with the template and easy to see.